cohesity/cohesity_sdk/cohesity_sdk/helios/docs/ObjectsApi.md

         environment="kOracle",
         oracle_params={},
-    ) # ConstructMetaInfoParams | Specifies the parameters to construct meta info for desired workflow.
+    ) # ConstructMetaInfoParams | Specifies the parameters to construct meta info for desired workflow. access_cluster_id = 1 # int | This field uniquely represents a Cohesity Cluster and is used for making on-prem calls from Helios. (optional) region_id = "regionId_example" # str | This field uniquely represents a region and is used for making Helios calls to a specific region. (optional)

 # example passing only required values which don't have defaults set
 try:
 	# Construct meta info for any workflow from object snapshot and some other information.
 	api_response = client.objects.construct_meta_info(snapshot_id, body)
+	pprint(api_response)
+except ApiException as e:
+	print("Exception when calling ObjectsApi->construct_meta_info: %s\n" % e)

+# example passing only required values which don't have defaults set
+# and optional values
+try:
+	# Construct meta info for any workflow from object snapshot and some other information.
+	api_response = client.objects.construct_meta_info(snapshot_id, body, access_cluster_id=access_cluster_id, region_id=region_id)
 	pprint(api_response)
 except ApiException as e:
 	print("Exception when calling ObjectsApi->construct_meta_info: %s\n" % e)